 Drama and Theatre

-The Department feels strongly that Drama is a unique learning medium, where the students are able to demonstrate their ability to move towards independent learning through using their communication skills, co-operative abilities, ambition, motivation and imagination to create high-quality, polished pieces of work.
+Drama is a unique learning medium where pupils are able to demonstrate their ability to move towards independent learning through using their communication skills, co-operative abilities, ambition, motivation and imagination to create high-quality, polished pieces of work.

 Inter-personal skills come to the fore during the creative process and the consequent pieces of work are often of an exceptional standard, as proven by examination results achieved and pupils’ commitment to, and enjoyment of, Drama.